lpsinger/ligo.skymap/docs/ligo/skymap/tool/ligo_skymap_plot_observability.rst

 Observability Plots (`ligo-skymap-plot-observability`)
 ======================================================

-This is similar to ``ligo-skymap-plot-airmass``, but integrated over the sky in order to create a bar chart and show the observability windows for several facilities at once.
+This is similar to :doc:`ligo-skymap-plot-airmass <ligo_skymap_plot_airmass>`,
+but integrated over the sky in order to create a bar chart and show the observability windows for several facilities at once.

 Example
 -------